 I wrote about this celebrity wedding back in 2016, thought it was worth sharing again because its still just so stunning & important.

 Four years have passed since I wrote about the celebrity wedding of Aida Domenech and Alba Paul.
 At the time, I was living in North London and during the weekends I was doing research on Spanish culture as I was due to move there in a few weeks time.
-Barcelona was our destination and although I wasn’t overly excited to be leaving my home (girlfriend had new job there etc), it was important for me to not just get a feel for the language but also what the modern music was like, who’s on TV and who’s the big Instagram star.
+Barcelona was our destination, and although I wasn’t overly excited to be leaving my home (girlfriend had a new job there etc), it was important for me to not just get a feel for the language but also what the modern music was like, who’s on TV and who’s the big Instagram star.
 That’s when I found Dulceida (Aida Domenech.
 A style blogger who found fame on both Instagram and YouTube, Barcelona born Aida has become a phenomenon in her native Spain and now even has her own festival!
 Alongside her success on social media she also has a very popular shop online, alongside multiple ‘designed for’ ranges for fashion and beauty brands.
 She’s doing pretty well.
 Back in 2016 she had just tied the knot with her long term girlfriend Alba Paul.
-I covered the big day four years ago for an old blog I was sporadically writing on, the blog is now not online but I found the copy and thought it was worth sharing as the comments I made previously, didn’t match up with how I felt today.
+I covered the big day four years ago for an old blog I was sporadically writing on, the blog is now not online, but I found the copy and thought it was worth sharing as the comments I made previously, didn’t match up with how I felt today.

 So, I wanted to share the whole post below.
 Most of it is mainly about the big day and how it was the celebrity wedding of 2016, but the intro is the bit that I’m not too happy with any more.
 Please read and then at the end I’ll make my comments. 🙂